 What is Crabs STD?

-Tiny insects that live off human blood.
+Crabs STD: Tiny insects that live off human blood.
 Although they’re often found around the genitals, they can live in any part of the body with hair.
-Crabs STD are usually transmitted via close contact with infected person including sex.
+Crabs are usually transmitted via close contact with infected person including sex.
 It is commonly followed by various symptoms and side effects such as itching.

-If crabs disease have been diagnosed, patients need completing STD treatment course which involves insecticide creams and lotions which help to terminate the lice.
+If crabs disease has been diagnosed, patients need completing STD treatment course which involves insecticide creams and lotions which help to terminate the lice.
 In case infection was obtained after sex with your partner, you are also recommended to pass examination on other infections transmitted sexually.

 Sex is not the only source of obtaining lice.
 Close body contact within unhealthy and poor sanitation conditions may also lead to the infection.